Docker

 file.
 Save it in the home directory of your host and name it docker-compose.yml

 .
-This file creates a cluster that contains two containers running the Lucenia service.
+This file creates a cluster that contains two containers; one running the Lucenia service, and the other running OpenSearch Dashboards.
 These containers communicate over a bridge network called lucenia-net

 Configuring your license